canopas/splito/README.md

 Splito is currently in active development 🚧, with plans to incorporate additional features shortly.

-- **Group Management:** Create and manage multiple expense groups👥 for different purposes (e.g., games, trips, shared bills).
+- **Group Management:** Create and manage multiple expense groups 👥 for different purposes (e.g., games, trips, shared bills).
-- **Expense Tracking:** Add expenses💰 with details such as description, amount, payer, and date.
+- **Expense Tracking:** Add expenses 💰 with details such as description, amount, payer, and date.
 - **Expense Splitting:** Split expenses equally⚖️ or based on customizable ratios among group members.
-- **Payment Settlement:** Easily settle up💳 the payments with other members of the group to clear outstanding balances.
+- **Payment Settlement:** Easily settle 💳 the payments with other group members to clear outstanding balances.

 <details>
   <summary> How to Use Splito </summary>

   ## How to Use Splito

-- Create a Group➕:
+- Create a Group ➕:
   - Start by creating a new expense group for your specific need (e.g., a trip to Goa, monthly utilities).
-- Add Members👥:
+- Add Members 👥:
   - Invite friends, family, or colleagues to join the group.
-- Track Expenses📈:
+- Track Expenses 📈:
   - Add expenses as they occur, detailing the amount, who paid, and any relevant notes.
 - Split Costs⚖️:
   - It uses flexible splitting options to divide expenses fairly among group members.
-- Payment Settlements💳:
+- Payment Settlements 💳:
   - Settle up the payment with any other group member as any payment occurs.

 </details>